glamdatasci/website/content/code-of-conduct.md

 ### Reporting Issues

-If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting [team@glamdatasci.network][], or one of the individuals listed below.
+If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting [conduct@glamdatasci.network][], or one of the individuals listed below.

 To report an issue involving one of the organisers, please email a different organiser individually:

-- Jez Cope (j DOT cope AT erambler DOT co DOT uk)
+- Jez Cope: _j DOT cope AT erambler DOT co DOT uk_
+- Bev Jones: _b DOT m DOT jones AT sheffield DOT ac DOT uk_
+- Leontien Tallboom: _leontien DOT talboom DOT 18 AT ucl DOT ac DOT uk_
+- Ilkay Holt: _ilkay DOT holt AT bl DOT uk_
-- Rachael Ainsworth (r DOT ainsworth AT software DOT ac DOT uk)
+- Rachael Ainsworth: _r DOT ainsworth AT software DOT ac DOT uk_
   - _Many thanks to Rachael for agreeing to act as an independent external arbitrator until the network is up and running_